Cian Foley BSc, PG Dip, QQI Level 6 Sports Nutrition (Distinction)

 (photo credit Anton Krieger)

 It was at this point, Cian came up with the Don’t Eat for Winter concept and The DEFoW Diet method of eating and applied the theory and techniques to his daily life treating his body like a computer program, giving it the correct inputs to respond in the optimal way.
 Through eating this way Cian dropped to 76kg bodyweight by his 40th birthday and was stunned by the nature of the results having thought being a <85kg lifter was as light as he was ever going to get.
-His transformation was complete.
+His transformation was complete (or so he thought).

 Cian, before and after The DEFoW Diet

-Getting to that weight revealed muscles and abs that he didn’t even realise he had, and allowed Cian to drop to the <73kg kettlebell lifting weight category through a water cut.
+Getting to that weight revealed muscles and abs that he didn’t even realise he had, and allowed Cian to drop to the <73kg kettlebell lifting weight category for the nationals championships, which he won for a 5th year.
 He subsequently won the European Championships at that weight category in Poland in May 2016.
-At this point Cian began writing the book in order to get the idea out into the world to help with the fight against chroic obesity, in the best way he knew how: using his research knowledge, book publishing experience and internet skills.
+At this point Cian began writing the book in order to get the idea out to the general public, in order to help with the fight against chronic obesity, in the best way he knew how: using his research knowledge, book publishing experience and internet skills.

-Cian took up full time employment during 2016 with a local company Kyckr Ireland (formerly Global Business Register), a company which recently floated on the Australian stock exchange, and specialises in the provision of company information having access to business register information from almost 200 jurisdictions.
-Cian took the opportunity to research the suitability of Blockchain technologies with regard to the company’s offering and delivered a presentation on his practical research to a large Fintech audience at the FinDevr event in Silicon Valley, CA with CEO of the company, Ben Cronin in October 2016.
+Cian took up full time employment during 2016 with Kyckr Ltd and took the opportunity to research the suitability of Blockchain technologies with regard to the company’s offering and delivered a presentation on his practical research to a large Fintech audience at the FinDevr event in Silicon Valley, CA with CEO of the company, Ben Cronin in October 2016.
+He currently works at NearForm, contributing to open source software and working on various software projects using node.js and react.

 Cian forfeit his attendance at the 2016 World Kettlebell Championships in order to climb Kilimanjaro with his wife Nicola and good friend Emer, having raised 17K between them for Diabetes Ireland.
-He spent the rest of 2016 completing the Don’t Eat for Winter book, which brings us up to the present.
+He spent the rest of 2016 completing the Don’t Eat for Winter book.

-Cian is currently training to compete at amateur biathlon, a double event discipline with Kettlebells, involving jerk and snatch, and won the <78kg mens category in the 2017 Cup of Ireland on February 25th.
-His main focus this year will be the dissemination of ‘Don’t Eat for Winter’ as it is his dream to positively impact the world’s obesity crisis, with his simple message on eating, ie the moderation of carbs in our diets to simulate what nature once imposed on us through the natural seasons.
+In 2017, Cian trained to compete at amateur biathlon, a double event discipline with Kettlebells, involving jerk and snatch, and won the <78kg mens category in the 2017 Cup of Ireland on February 25th.